chrisglein/chrisglein.github.io/heist/rules.md

 # SETUP
 1. Randomly deal 1 identity card face-up in front of each player.
 Return the rest to the game box.
-2. Randomly deal 1 secret card face-down to each player.
-They may look at this card but not share it with other players.
-Return the rest to the game box.
-3. Randomly select <span class="job">Job</span> cards equal to the number of players.
+2. Randomly select <span class="job">Job</span> cards equal to the number of players.
 Place them in the center of the table.
-4. Place the <span class="obstacle">Obstacle</span> cards face-up on their corresponding <span class="job">Job</span> card (e.g. place A5 on job A) in numeric order with the lowest number on top (e.g. place A1 on top)
+3. Place the <span class="obstacle">Obstacle</span> cards face-up on their corresponding <span class="job">Job</span> card (e.g. place A5 on job A) in numeric order with the lowest number on top (e.g. place A1 on top)
-5. Place the following tokens in the bag, based on the number of players:
+4. Place the following tokens in the bag, based on the number of players:

 | Token | 2 players | 3 players | 4 players | 5 players | 6 players |
 | --- | --- | --- | -- | --- | --- |